protontypes/open-sustainable-technology/README.md

 - [kerchunk](https://github.com/fsspec/kerchunk) - A library that provides a unified way to represent a variety of chunked, compressed data formats (e.g. NetCDF, HDF5, GRIB), allowing efficient access to the data from traditional file systems or cloud object storage.
 - [Zarr](https://github.com/zarr-developers/zarr-python) -  Provides an efficient, scalable, and flexible way to store and access large, multi-dimensional arrays, the core data format used in climate models and observational datasets.
 - [NCDatasets.jl](https://github.com/JuliaGeo/NCDatasets.jl) - Allows one to read and create netCDF files, with data sets and attribute lists behaving like Julia dictionaries and variables like Julia arrays, and it implements the CommonDataModel.jl interface.
+- [pycmor](https://github.com/esm-tools/pycmor) - A Python package to simplify the standardization of output into the Climate Model Output Rewriter standard.

 ### Climate Data Access and Visualization